January transfer window: What does every Premier League club need?

 Aston Villa – None

 Villa’s squad is strong and the likes of Danny Ings, Leon Bailey and Morgan Sanson haven’t featured much this season due to injury.
-You get the sense that if Steven Gerrard wants to bring in a few of the attacking players from Glasgow Rangers (ahem, Alfredo Morales) it could happen.
-But Villa look set in all departments.
+You get the sense that if Steven Gerrard wants to bring in a few of the attacking players from Glasgow Rangers (ahem, Alfredo Morales) and via his other connections it could happen.
+But Villa look set in all departments and luxury buys are the main aim.

 Brentford – Right back